Relationship between Friedrich Nietzsche and Max Stirner: Period suggestions of influence and possible links to Stirner

 Franz Overbeck, who was one of Nietzsche's closest friends, went through the records of the Basle university library and was able to confirm what Nietzsche's erstwhile favourite student Adolf Baumgartner had claimed, namely that once he had borrowed Stirner's book (on 14 July 1874) "on Nietzsche's warmest recommendations".
 Albert Levy independently confirmed that Baumgartner made the claim and that Baumgartner had borrowed the book.
 Franz Overbeck's wife Ida reported that during the period from 1880 to 1883 Nietzsche lived with the couple at several points and that he mentioned Stirner directly.
-She describes a discussion she had with Nietzsche in which he mentioned Klinger and Stirner as follows: "Ach," he said, "I was very disappointed in Klinger.
-He was a philistine, I feel no affinity with him; but Stirner, yes, with him!"
-And a solemn expression passed over his face.
-While I was watching his features intently, his expression changed again, and he made something like a gesture of dismissal or defense: "Now I've told you, and I did not want to mention it at all.
-Forget it.
-They will be talking about plagiarism, but you will not do that, I know."
+She describes a discussion she had with Nietzsche in which he mentioned an affinity with Stirner and defensively confided that others might accuse him of plagiarism.